gabrijob/DM_proj/README.md

 We can easily note that for both the CPU and memory capacities, the trend seems to be that the machines end up disponibilizing half of its resourses, other than that, small variations can occur but not as significant.
 This analysis was conducted by Spark in **3.04** seconds.

 ## Do tasks with low priority have a higher probability of being evicted?
+Part 1

 For this analysis we will use the _task events_ file.
 We are interested in computing the probability of a given task event to be an **eviction event**, in relation to its task's _priority_.
 That is, in relation to the priority of the job for which this given task belongs to.
 Indeed, as the [documentation](https://drive.google.com/open?id=0B5g07T_gRDg9Z0lsSTEtTWtpOW8&authuser=0) explains, the priority of a job normally determines the priority of its tasks.
 In other words, all tasks related to a job should have the same priority.